“Who is watching the watchers?” is a preoccupation for modern democracies. It makes my thriller “Blood Summit” uncannily realistic.

 All these cases have one thing in common.
 People hold strong, or even fanatical, views spread by internet conspiracy theorists.
 Some of those people may be in positions of trust, eg German soldiers, or members of the National Guard.

 I have argued before that misinformation and the proliferation of conspiracy theories spread by the Internet are one of the greatest threats to modern democracy.
 The real business of running a country is so dull that normal folk would rather tear their own heads off than tune in.
-Which of you has been following with bated breath the Covert Human Intelligence Sources (Criminal Conduct) Bill, or the Online Harms Reduction Regulator (Report) Bill, both coming before Parliament in the UK this week?
+Which of you followed with bated breath the Covert Human Intelligence Sources (Criminal Conduct) Bill, or the Online Harms Reduction Regulator (Report) Bill, both they were passed by the UK government?

 Conspiracy theories, by contrast, are simple and thrilling.
 Who doesn’t want to uncover secrets?
 If they are secrets the Establishment is trying to hide from us, even better.
 The greater the absence of evidence for the existence of a conspiracy, the more certain those who believe in it become that it exists.